joshuapjs/dsa-in-cpp/README.md

 # dsa-in-cpp

-This is a collection of little programs I implemented to practice writing C++.
+A collection of common data structures and algorithms that I implemented.

 ## About

-By now I implemented some Algorithms, but there are different programs to be added in the future.
-As I am still learning, my code might not be optimized perfectly yet.
+This Repository is indended to be a reference for common data strucutures and algorithms in CS.
+As I am still learning, my code might not be optimized.
 However I intend to optimize it whenever I have gained a deeper understanding about how C++ works.
-This Repository is also indended to be a reference for popular algorithms in CS.

 ## Contribution

-Please feel free to contribute - I am always very happy about ideas and hints for further improvement.
+Please feel free to contribute.
+I am always very happy about ideas and hints for further improvement.